How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Human Studies Setup

-For each mutation listed in \T~\ref{tab:mutation}, we prepare 50 seed images to mutate.
-That is, for the six traditional mutations, each of them has $50 \times 5 = 250$ mutated images, and for the four MLLM-enabled mutations, each of them has $50 \times 4 = 200$ mutated images.

 The common practice, as in most existing MLLM works~\cite{zhang2024real,sheynin2023emu}, is letting humans rank different mutated images.
-However, we observed that MLLMs can fail in implementing a mutation or generating valid images, which cannot be reflected from the ranking results.
+However, we observed that MLLMs can fail in implementing a mutation or generating valid images, which cannot be reflected in the ranking results.
 To address this, we design the questions as follows.
 Each question in our human study is formed by a seed image and one of its mutated variants (using different implementations), and a participant is asked to give a score (0 to 5) for the \textit{alignment}, \textit{faithfulness}, and \textit{validity} of a mutated image.
 A zero score indicates that the mutated image fails to satisfy one requirement.
 For example, if the rotation mutation implemented using a MLLM does not rotate an image, the alignment score should be zero.
-We use scores 1-5 to assess each requirement because one mutation has maximal five different implementations (i.e., one traditional method + four MLLMs); the five different choices can distinguish different implementations.
+We use scores 1-5 to assess each requirement because one mutation has maximal five different implementations (i.e., one traditional method + four MLLMs); the five different choices should be distinguishable for different implementations.

-We let each participant evaluate one of the ten mutations, in the sense that interchangeably evaluating different mutations may confuse the participants, especially for subtle mutations that require careful comparison.
-Therefore, each participant answers 200 (for MLLM-enabled mutations) or 250 (for traditional mutations) questions.
-To reduce personal preferences of participants, each mutation is assigned to two different participants.
+We let each participant evaluate one of the ten mutations, as interchangeably evaluating different mutations may confuse the participants, especially for subtle mutations that require careful comparison.
+Thus, each participant answers 200 (for MLLM-enabled mutations) or 250 (for traditional mutations) questions.
+To reduce personal preferences, each mutation is assigned to two different participants.
 The orders of the questions are shuffled to avoid potential bias due to question orders.

 To rule out invalid evaluations (e.g., a participant misunderstands the requirement), following previous work~\cite{yuan2022unveiling}, we insert sanity-check questions into each evaluation without notifying the participants.
 Specifically, we insert 10 questions where the ``mutated'' image is identical to the seed image, and the participant is expected to assign 0, 5, 5 scores for the alignment, faithfulness, and validity requirements, respectively.
 If a participant fails to pass 80\% of the sanity-check questions, we will discard all his/her answered questions.
 It's worth noting that all our participants pass the sanity check.